-(3) Within 10 days of receiving the recommendation of the URC, the Provost shall make a determination of whether a conflict of significant financial interest exists based on the decision of the Vice Provost, the recommendation of the URC, and an independent review of the facts.
+(3) Within ten (10) days of receiving the recommendation of the URC, the Provost shall make a determination of whether a conflict of significant financial interest exists based on the decision of the Vice President for Research, the recommendation of the URC, and an independent review of the facts.
 The decision of the Provost is final.

-(1) Following the determination of a positive finding, the Vice Provost for Research shall make a final determination involving one of the following administrative actions:
+(1) Following the determination of a positive finding, the Vice President for Research shall make a final determination involving one of the following administrative actions: